meybatovaa/RNA-LARP6-Complexes/MD simulation/README.md

   - `npt_restr.in` – NPT relaxation with restraints
   - `nvt.in` – Production NVT MD
 - **RNA sequences and preparation**:
-  - `rna_sequences.txt` – RNA sequences for WT and variants
+  - `sequences` – RNA sequences for WT and variants

 ### `scripts/`
 Contains scripts for simulation and analysis: